ximenasandoval/ximenasandoval/README.md

 ## Hello there my friend :sparkles:

 Hello there!
-I'm Ximena and I am a Computer Sciences graduate and Software Engineer apprentice.
-My main interests are Software Engineering, DevOps, and Cloud Computing.
+I'm Ximena and I am a DevOps Engineer.
+My main interests are Cloud Computing, DevOps, Software Engineering and a little bit of Deep Learning.

 Outside computer science-related stuff I enjoy illustrating and watching Studio Ghibli movies.